The Movement Strategy Phenomenon

 Among the attributes that make successful movements so powerful is not only the sheer number of individuals that they’re made of but more importantly, the psychological bonds that members have to the movement and the psychological impact members have on those around them.

-Before formulating a movement strategy, It’s important to understand that movements are largely built on pre-existing conditions.
+Before diving into the nuances of how to start a movement for your brand and formulating your movement strategy, it’s important to understand that movements are largely built on pre-existing conditions.
 Groups of people that share commonalities.
 Be it situational or emotional, these people are often already connected whether they know it or not.
 The thoughts they have about their “condition” are confirmed, reinforced and empowered as they seek out others in the same “boat” (confirmational bias).
 When validated, not only is there a stronger bond to their beliefs and values, but as well, a solidarity is formed with others in the “group” that empowers the individuals and the group as a whole with pride, self-esteem and a sense of belonging.
 (Tajfel).
 Furthermore, a feedback loop takes places whereas individuals tend to amplify the status of the group in order to elevate one’s own self-image.

 The Herd Mentality